exadel-inc/esl/src/modules/esl-image-utils/README.md

 `ESLImageContainerMixin` (`esl-image-container`) is a custom attribute used to set an image container class once the image has loaded.

-This mixin is intended to be added to the image container element (e.g., `div`, `picture`, etc.), but it can also be added directly to the image element.
+This mixin is intended to be added to the image container element (e.g., `div`, `picture`, etc.) but can also be added directly to the image element.

 The mixin observes all images inside the host element.
 A ready class is applied to the host element when all images have finished loading (either successfully or with an error).